Retained Modified Scheme

 Leaving the Retained Modified Scheme before retirement

 If you don’t want to be a member of the Retained Modified Scheme you can cancel your membership; this is called opting out.
 To opt out you must fill in an opt out form.
 This form should be given to Shropshire Fire & Rescue Service.
-They will stop taking pension contributions and tell us you have opted out.
+They'll stop taking pension contributions and tell us you have opted out.

 If you leave the Retained Modified Scheme before retirement you would get deferred benefits.
 A deferred pension would normally be paid at age 60.